torvalds/linux/Documentation/mm/damon/index.rst

    of the size of target workloads).

 Using this framework, therefore, the kernel can operate system in an access-aware fashion.
-Because the features are also exposed to the user space, users who have special information about their workloads can write personalized applications for better understanding and optimizations of their workloads and systems.
+Because the features are also exposed to the :doc:`user space </admin-guide/mm/damon/index>`, users who have special information about their workloads can write personalized applications for better understanding and optimizations of their workloads and systems.

 For easier development of such systems, DAMON provides a feature called :ref:`DAMOS <damon_design_damos>` (DAMon-based Operation Schemes) in addition to the monitoring.
-Using the feature, DAMON users in both kernel and user spaces can do access-aware system operations with no code but simple configurations.
+Using the feature, DAMON users in both kernel and :doc:`user spaces </admin-guide/mm/damon/index>` can do access-aware system operations with no code but simple configurations.

 .. toctree::
    :maxdepth: 2